Mage

 From GitHub source (any OS)

-Mage has no dependencies outside the Go standard library, and builds with Go 1.7 and above (possibly even lower versions, but they’re not regularly tested).
+Mage has no dependencies outside the Go standard library, and builds with Go 1.18 and above.

 go install github.com/magefile/mage@latest